kionsoftware/kion-cli/README.md

 Kion CLI
 ========

-Kion CLI is a tool allowing Kion customers to generate short term access keys and federate into the cloud service provide console via the command line.
+Kion CLI is a tool allowing Kion customers to generate short term access keys and federate into the cloud service provider console via the command line.

 ![kion-cli usage](doc/kion-cli-usage.gif)